zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

   information).

 These reports may be either organization-wide, or restricted to the income, expenses, and work associated with the receipt of Dev Fund.
-As BP is the parent organization of ECC it is expected they may publish joint reports.

-It is expected that ECC, ZF, FPF and Zcash Community Grant recipients will be focused primarily (in their attention and resources) on Zcash.
+It is expected that ZF, FPF and Zcash Community Grant recipients will be focused primarily (in their attention and resources) on Zcash.
 Thus, they MUST promptly disclose: